-If you want to familiarize yourself with the program and learn quickly how to run it, you might have a look at the following three examples we provide.
+If you want to familiarize yourself with the program and learn quickly how to run it, you might have a look at the following examples we provide.
 These examples also show how to parametrize two dust models that are relevant for astronomical applications (see sections 3.1 and 3.2).
 You can download the input files and the precomputed dust models from the web page featuring STOKES.

-So far, the program computes all dust models for a wavelength range of 1000Å to 10000Å, as the optical data we adopted from Draine & Lee (1984) is given for this range.
-The accuracy of the model can be changed by choosing the parameters N{rad} and N{λ} denoting the number of wavelengths and grain radii at which the Mie data is computed.
-It is out experience, that dust models computed for $N{rad} = 200$ and $N{\lambda} = 200$ are quite accurate, so we adopted these parameters for our precomputed models.
+So far, the program computes all dust models for a wavelength range of 1000 Å to 10000 Å, as the optical data we adopted from Draine & Lee (1984) is given for this range.
+The accuracy of the model can be changed by choosing the parameters $N{\rm rad}$ and N{λ} denoting the number of wavelengths and grain radii at which the Mie data is computed.
+According to our experience, that dust models computed for $N{\rm rad}=200$ and $N{\lambda}=200$ are quite accurate, so we adopted these parameters for our precomputed models.